Auferet

 Is AI worldbuilding free?

 Yes.
-Auferet is free to play in your browser with the full feature set, including world generation and the persistent map, at 10 actions a day.
+Auferet is free to play in your browser with the full feature set, including world generation and the persistent map, with 10 free credits to claim every day.
 Paid plans start at $10 a month for unlimited actions.
 Nothing about the worldbuilding or the map is paywalled.

 Generate a world.
 Then go live in it.